-The Interpersonal Communication for Immunization initiative is a UNICEF-funded program charged with developing materials needed to strengthen frontline workers’ communication skills.
+The Interpersonal Communication for Immunization initiative was a UNICEF-funded program charged with developing materials needed to strengthen frontline workers’ communication skills.

-In the first phase of the initiative, CCP is working closely with UNICEF and other immunization and communication experts from global, regional and country institutions.
-They are talking with frontline health workers and caregivers, asking about immunization practices and attitudes.
-The goal: to understand the barriers that keep their clients from vaccinating their babies and older children – and to develop communication tools to overcome those hurdles.
+CCP worked closely with UNICEF and other immunization and communication experts from global, regional and country institutions.
+They worked with frontline health workers and caregivers, asking about immunization practices and attitudes, with the goal of understanding the barriers that keep their clients from vaccinating their babies and older children – and to develop communication tools to overcome those hurdles.

-As the project progresses, CCP will create materials, test them and make tweaks, and ultimately roll them out.
-The package will be adaptable for the individual needs of each country.
-As part of the package, CCP will develop a framework to help measure whether the tool is helping improve immunization outcomes and more children getting vaccinated.
+CCP created materials, tested them and rolled them out.
+The package is adaptable for the individual needs of each country.
+As part of the package, CCP developed framework to help measure whether the tool was helping improve immunization outcomes and more children getting vaccinated.